XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/txserialization.md

     3. 160 bits indicating the issuer's Account ID.
 (See also: [Account Address Encoding](accounts.html#address-encoding))

 You can tell which of the two sub-types it is based on the first bit: `0` for XRP; `1` for issued currency.

+### VariableLength Fields

+The "VariableLength" type represents binary data of arbitrary length.
+The most important such fields are `SigningPubKey`, which every signed transaction includes to indicate the key pair used to sign the transaction, and `TxnSignature`, which contains the actual signature for any signed transaction.
+(Other uses of variable length fields include account `Domain` settings and the `Condition` and `Fulfillment` of conditional escrows.)

+VariableLength fields are encoded with one to three bytes indicating the length of the field immediately after the type prefix and before the contents.

+- If the VariableLength field contains 0 to 192 bytes of data, the first byte defines the length of the VariableLength data, then that many bytes of data follow immediately after the length byte.
+- If the VariableLength field contains 193 to 12480 bytes of data, the first two bytes indicate the length of the field with the following formula:
+        193 + ((byte1 - 193) * 256) + byte2
+- If the VariableLength field contains 12481 to 918744 bytes of data, the first three bytes indicate the length of the field with the following formula:
+        12481 + ((byte1 - 241) * 65536) + (byte2 * 256) + byte3;
+- A VariableLength field cannot contain more than 918744 bytes of data.

+When decoding, you can tell from the value of the first length byte whether there are 0, 1, or 2 more length bytes:

+- If the first length byte has a value of 192 or less, then that's the only length byte and it contains the exact length of the field contents in bytes.
+- If the first length byte has a value of 193 to 240, then there are two length bytes.
+- If the first length byte has a value of 241 to 254, then there are three length bytes.